ncosd/food-pantry-app/README.md

 It will get easier over time as the process is refined.
 Currently, the best way for you to use this project is to:

 1. Fork this repo
-2. Configure for your organization name by creating a `.env` file in  `app/.env`
+2. Configure for your organization name by creating a `.env` file in `web/app/.env`.
+You can copy `env.demo` as a starting point.
+You will also need to do this for the admin app in `web/admin`.
+A portion of the file is shown here:

-    file: app/.env
+    file: web/app/.env
 ```sh
 VITE_APP_NAV_NAME = 'name' # this is the name in the navbar at the top.
 VITE_ORGANIZATION_NAME = 'org name' # this is your organization name.